tailwindlabs/tailwindcss/docs/source/docs/functions-and-directives.blade.md

 }
 ```

-This will generate these classes (assuming you haven't changed the default breakpoints):
+Using the default breakpoints, this would generate these classes:

 ```less
 .bg-gradient-brand {